 Lewis’ interest in and passion for wine continued, ranging from owning part of a small vineyard and winery called Felton-Empire in the Santa Cruz Mountains of California to traveling throughout the world of wine — Europe, South America, Australia and New Zealand.
 In the late 1990’s, Lewis moved to France and lived in both Provence and Toulouse.

 Upon returning from France in 2000, Lewis began planting the three acre estate LD3 Ranch Vineyard.
-In 2001, Tony came to Texas to make a few precious barrels of natural wine from Texas Hill Country grapes.
+To begin with, eleven different types of grapes were planted in order to see, first hand, which could survive without being on 24/7 pesticide life support.
+After six years, the laws of natural selection clearly pointed to a white grape, Blanc du Bois, and a red grape, Black Spanish.
+Accordingly, the vineyard was partially replanted, being dedicated to those two grape varieties.
+Meanwhile, in 2001, Tony came to Texas to make a few precious barrels of natural wine from Texas Hill Country grapes.
 Over the next ten years, Tony made many trips to Texas, making wine his natural way, both with grapes from our estate vineyard, as well as from a few other vineyards in the Texas Hill Country.
 Working alongside Tony, Lewis learned how to make wine Tony’s way: the natural way.
+By the way, in early 2018, Tony was nominated as a semi-finalist for the prestigious James Beard Award in the category of Wine, Beer and Spirits Professional of the year.
+Since 2011, all wines are made strictly from our estate grown grapes.
+In fact, using estate grown Blanc du Bois and Black Spanish, Lewis has made eight completely different types of wine.

 Where did the name La Cruz de Comal come from?
 It is named after the old Mexican graveyard cross that is in the estate vineyard.
 Lewis bought the cross in San Antonio in the mid-1980’s.
 As the story is told, not far from Lake Chapala in a small village in Michoacan, Mexico, there lived a man who was highly revered and loved by all.
 He was essentially the Mayor, Priest and Godfather to everyone in the village.
 When he died in the late 1800’s, the villagers wanted to cast a special cross to place on his grave.
 For that purpose, they gave over their comals or comalitos (iron utensils used to cook carnitas and heat tortillas,) and the cross was thusly made.
 In the early 1980’s, the cross was vandalized and the family replaced it.
 Having seen so many crosses in and around vineyards in Europe, Lewis decided to put the cross in his small vineyard.
 La cruz means “the cross” in Spanish.
 It is just a coincidence that the vineyard is in Comal County, Texas, as the reference to comal has nothing to do with the place.
 Rather, it has to do with what the cross is made of and the message of dedication that lies within.
 Hence, the name of the winery became La Cruz de Comal (the cross made of comals).